Lotte Laserstein: Life

 Berlin in the 1920s was a center of cultural production as well as political and economic struggle.
 Laserstein painted cadavers to illustrate text books to obtain money during the period of hyperinflation.

 During this time, women were growing in independence and were increasingly able to enter the workplace.
 Laserstein depicted contemporary women of many fashions, including New Woman types, who adopted a more masculine look, and female nudes.
 As a single professional woman, Laserstein herself embodied the New Woman, and her androgynous look is evident in her many self-portraits, for example, Self-portrait with A Cat (1928) at the Leicester Museum and Art Gallery.

 During the Nazi period in Germany, Laserstein emigrated to Sweden, where she stayed in Stockholm and the city of Kalmar.
 It has been suggested that this move contributed to her legacy falling in obscurity in Germany.
-She died there on January 21, 1993.
+Laserstein traveled and painted in many places around the world after The Holocaust.
+Notably, she visited Berlin after the war and traveled to Israel with her friend Dr. Walter Lindenthal.
+She died in Kalmar on January 21, 1993.

 Works

 Her most famous paintings, including Die Tennisspielerin (The Tennis Player, 1929), contributed to the verism of New Objectivity movement but also showed continuity with German Naturalism.
 Laserstein's masterpiece was the large (about 7– 8 feet wide) 1930 painting Abend über Potsdam (Evening over Potsdam), a frieze of friends sharing a meal on their terrace, with Potsdam's skyline arrayed in the far distance.
 The painting was so large that it required the cooperation of multiple friends to transport it.
 The elegiac scene references Leonardo da Vinci's Last Supper and Jan Vermeer von Delft's Milkmaid in order to convey the temporality and political stalemate of 1930.

+In 2023, The Museum of Fine Arts Boston purchased a self-portrait of Lotte Laserstein simply titled "Self Portrait".
+It was painted around 1932 and shows the artist looking out at the viewer with a subtle smile and a brush raised to her lips.